Community celebrations

 "We were running the Homowo programme for three communities simultaneously.
 PLVN gave every coordinator their own view of the timeline.
 No crossed wires, no double-booking, no missed drums."Nii Kpakpo — Festival logistics, West Africa

-Organise your festival on PLVN
+Hold your festival on PLVN

 Get Early Access →